 The PMSC, "the Code" sets out a national standard for port marine safety.
 The code applies to all Harbour Authorities and other marine facilities, berths and terminals in the UK.
-To Comply, Statutory and Competent Harbour Authorities must consider the following 10 measures.
+To Comply, Statutory and Competent Harbour Authorities must consider the following 10 measures (Other facilities such as marine berths and terminals which are not a statutory authority or have statutory powers and duties should consider all and agree applicability with the SHA).

-1. Duty holder: Formally identify and designate the duty holder, whose members are individually and collectively accountable for compliance with the Code, and their performance in ensuring safe marine operations in the harbour and its approaches.

-2. Designated Person: A 'designated person' must be appointed to provide independent assurance about the operation of the marine safety management system.
-The designated person must have direct access to the duty holder.

-Legislation: The duty holder must review and be aware of their existing powers based on local and national legislation, seeking additional powers if required in order to promote safe navigation.
-Duties and Powers: Comply with the duties and powers under existing legislation, as appropriate.

-5. Risk Assessment: Ensure that marine risks are formally assessed and are eliminated or reduced to the lowest possible level, so far as is reasonably practicable, in accordance with good practice.

-6. Marine Safety Management System: Operate an effective MSMS which has been developed after consultation, is based on formal risk assessment and refers to an appropriate approach to incident investigation.

-7. Review and Audit: Monitor, review and audit the risk assessment and MSMS on a regular basis - the independent designated person has a key role in providing assurance for the duty holder.

-8. Competence: Use competent people (who are trained, qualified and experienced) in positions of responsibility for managing marine and navigation safety.

-9. Plan: Publish a safety plan showing how the standards in the Code will be met and produce a report assessing performance against that plan at least every 3 years.

-10. Aids to Navigation: Comply with directions from the General Lighthouse Authorities and supply information & returns as required.
+- 1. Duty holder: Formally identify and designate the duty holder, whose members are individually and collectively accountable for compliance with the Code, and their performance in ensuring safe marine operations in the harbour and its approaches. - 2.
+Designated Person: A 'designated person' must be appointed to provide independent assurance about the operation of the marine safety management system.
+The designated person must have direct access to the duty holder. - 3.
+Legislation: The duty holder must review and be aware of their existing powers based on local and national legislation, seeking additional powers if required in order to promote safe navigation. - 4.
+Duties and Powers: Comply with the duties and powers under existing legislation, as appropriate. - 5.
+Risk Assessment: Ensure that marine risks are formally assessed and are eliminated or reduced to the lowest possible level, so far as is reasonably practicable, in accordance with good practice. - 6.
+Marine Safety Management System: Operate an effective MSMS which has been developed after consultation, is based on formal risk assessment and refers to an appropriate approach to incident investigation. - 7.
+Review and Audit: Monitor, review and audit the risk assessment and MSMS on a regular basis the independent designated person has a key role in providing assurance for the duty holder. - 8.
+Competence: Use competent people (who are trained, qualified and experienced) in positions of responsibility for managing marine and navigation safety. - 9.
+Plan: Publish a safety plan showing how the standards in the Code will be met and produce a report assessing performance against that plan at least every 3 years. - 10.
+Aids to Navigation: Comply with directions from the General Lighthouse Authorities and supply information & returns as required.

 Department for Transport and Maritime and Coastguard Agency Port Marine Safety Code.
-Pg.
-8